 Using property instead of a share portfolio as security means you can borrow more money.
-Lenders will typically allow you to borrow up to 95% of the property value, but will only go up to around 60% on the value of shares.
+The best products are typically around the 60% - 70% borrowing mark.
 If you can borrow more money, then you can benefit from the capital growth of the asset.
 The greater leverage is one of the most compelling reasons to invest in property, rather than stocks and shares.